-September 28, 2017 – World Rabies Day is an important awareness day targeting a lethal disease.
-The word rabies may conjure up images of dogs foaming at the mouth, bats randomly biting people, and videos posted online of crazed skunks and raccoons.
-To be certain, rabies continues to be a threat to people, livestock and pets around the world and research continues to be conducted to best understand the disease.
-Morris Animal Foundation has supported more than a dozen projects to eliminate the disease in an effort to protect animals.
+Morris Animal Foundation has supported more than a dozen projects to eliminate rabies in an effort to protect animals.
 Despite awareness days and continued research, many misperceptions about rabies exist, fueled by images from popular culture and widespread misinformation.
 As a pet owner, this blog may help you sort fact from fiction, an important step to protecting your pets from this fatal but very preventable disease.

 First described almost 5,000 years ago in Mesopotamia, rabies was well known in Europe for centuries.
-Around the 1700s, rabies was introduced to the United States and rapidly spread across the continent, becoming established in native wildlife species.
+Around the 1700s, rabies was introduced to the United States and rapidly spread across the continent, establishing itself in native wildlife species.

 The first rabies vaccine was introduced in 1885, and was followed by an improved version in 1908, which is regularly revised and tweaked.
-Millions of people and animals globally have been vaccinated and it is estimated that this saves more than 250,000 human lives a year.
-Today, the rabies vaccine is on the World Health Organization's List of Essential Medicines, the most effective and safe medicines needed in a health system.
+Millions of people and animals globally have been vaccinated, and it is estimated that this saves more than 250,000 human lives a year.
+Today, the rabies vaccine is on the World Health Organization's List of Essential Medicines as one of the most effective and safe medicines needed in a health system.

 As vaccination became commonplace in the last century, the incidence of human and domestic animal rabies greatly declined in developed countries.
 However, the disease remains a serious problem in many areas of the world, particularly in developing nations.
-The World Health Organization estimates that from 55,000 to 100,000 people die each year from rabies, which averages to one death from rabies every 10 minutes.
+The World Health Organization estimates that from 55,000 to 100,000 people die each year from rabies, an average of one death every 10 minutes.

 Wild carnivores remain the most important reservoir of rabies, with species varying depending on location.
 Skunks, raccoons, foxes and coyotes are the dominant wildlife reservoirs in the United States.
 Bats also carry the virus but aren’t common sources of infection for dogs and cats.